 Matt: I trust God's word.
 That is why I am not a Mormon and never will be one.

 Alex: Ah that’s a fun scripture.
 Don't be led away by your natural passions

-Matt: No, it says the heart is desperately deceitful; no one can trust it.
+Matt: No, it says that the heart is desperately deceitful.
+No one can trust it.